loda-lang/loda-programs/programs/oeis/list6.md

 * [A313975](http://oeis.org/A313975) ([L18 program](313/A313975.asm)): Coordination sequence Gal.4.145.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313982](http://oeis.org/A313982) ([L31 program](313/A313982.asm)): Coordination sequence Gal.3.57.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314015](http://oeis.org/A314015) ([L37 program](314/A314015.asm)): Coordination sequence Gal.4.100.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A314025](http://oeis.org/A314025) ([L16 program](314/A314025.asm)): Coordination sequence Gal.6.250.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314026](http://oeis.org/A314026) ([L12 program](314/A314026.asm)): Coordination sequence Gal.5.130.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314032](http://oeis.org/A314032) ([L39 program](314/A314032.asm)): Coordination sequence Gal.6.324.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314034](http://oeis.org/A314034) ([L30 program](314/A314034.asm)): Coordination sequence Gal.5.132.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.